Lincoln City aims for health and happiness with its Open Space program.

 “We’re actively recruiting volunteers for things like guided hikes, trail maintenance, adopt a trail, adopt a park or various types of outdoor education,” said LoRee LaFon, Lincoln City Parks and Recreation Ambassador.
 “Since we started getting the word out we’ve had a good response, but we are certainly open for more.”

 The primary requirement to get involved is the desire to do so.

 “There’s a wide variety of skills and knowledge that people have that we welcome,” LaFon said.
-“If you have something you would love to share, we’d love to help you do it.”
+“If you have something you would like to share, we’d love to help you do it.”

 Another way the Department is supporting the City’s Open Spaces is through the work of Joe Miller, Parks and Open Space Supervisor.

-Though bikes and horses are not permitted in Open Spaces, dogs are encouraged and City ordinance dictates your furry companion is on leash at all times.
+Though bikes and horses are not permitted in Open Spaces, dogs are encouraged, and City ordinance dictates your furry companion is on a leash at all times.

 The City acquired this property in 2017 in the far north end of town, in part to protect the popular viewshed dubbed The Knoll.
 Now designated as an Open Space, the trails in the 35-acre Knoll property can be taken in small bites, or as a roughly three-mile loop that includes the Knoll lookout, offering views of Devils Lake, the Pacific Ocean and parts of the Cascade Head Nature Preserve.

 If the view is your goal and you want to get there more quickly, the good news is that you can drive to the top of NE Sal De Sea Drive then take a right turn on Port Drive and park at the Dead End sign.
 The bad news is the less-than-half-mile trek is still a steep climb, and parking is very limited.